-- That it is original and genuine.
-The original paper certificate must be checked by you even if obtained by your chosen third-party vetting agency.
-A certificate by email is not acceptable, - That it is the full certificate, - That the certificate has not been damaged or tampered with, - That the applicant's name matches their ID, - That the applicant's date of birth matches their ID, - That where convictions would be listed on the certificate (or equivalent police check) there is wording that clearly states that there are no convictions, none recorded or similar wording or if there are convictions that you check that they are not disqualifying, - That the date of issue is valid.
-In the case of an OCRC this means that issued either after the applicant has left the country or within 10 weeks of their departure, provided that the applicant has not returned to reside since its issue.
+- That there is proof of issuing authority, - That the applicant's name matches their ID, - That the applicant's date of birth matches their ID, - That where convictions would be listed, there is wording that clearly states that there are no convictions, none recorded or similar wording or if there are convictions that you check that they are not disqualifying, - That the date of issue is valid.
+In the case of an OCRC this means that issued either after the applicant has left the country or within 26 weeks of their departure, provided that the applicant has not returned to reside since its issue.

-Translations for OCRC Certificates
+Translations for OCRC Checks

-Any part of the certificate that is not in English or does not also contain the equivalent English translation along with the foreign language text, must be accompanied by a full and accurate translation.
-Both a copy of the CRC certificate and a copy of the translation, in the same layout as the certificate, are required.
+Any part of the check that is not in English or does not also contain the equivalent English translation along with the foreign language text, must be accompanied by a full and accurate translation.
+Both a copy of the CRC check and a copy of the translation, using the same layout, are required.
 The translator's name and contact details should be either on the translation itself or completed on the supporting notes of the criminal records section of the full airside ID pass application.